-last-chance threshold A default threshold in Adaptive Server that suspends or kills user processes if the transaction log has run out of room.
+last-chance A default threshold in Adaptive Server that suspends or kills user processes if threshold the transaction log has run out of room.
 This threshold leaves just enough space for the deallocation records for the log itself.
 The last-chance threshold calls a procedure named sp_thresholdaction.
 This procedure is not supplied by Sybase.
-It must be written by the System Administrator. latch A lightweight, nontransactional synchronization mechanism held for a very short duration to ensure the physical consistency of the page.
-LDAP See Lightweight Directory Access Protocol (LDAP).
+It must be written by the System Administrator.